-The PCA was created in 2003 as an independent administrative authority, enjoying substantial autonomy vis-à-vis the government and other state bodies, as well as a certain level of financial autonomy.
-In 2014, new Statutes of the PCA were approved.
+The PCA was created in 2003 as an independent administrative authority, enjoying substantial autonomy from the Government and other state bodies.
+In 2014, new Statutes of the PCA (Decree-Law 125/2014, of 18 August) were approved.
 The PCA’s powers over competition span all sectors of the economy, including those subject to sectoral regulation.

 Merger control is also governed by: the Statutes of the PCA; Regulation 60/2013, regarding notification forms; Regulation 1/E/2003, on the filing fees for merger control; and by Regulation 823/2016, on the payment of fees for other services provided.

 Several pieces of guidance applicable to merger control have been issued by the PCA, namely: guidelines on the simplified procedure; guidelines on remedies; guidelines on the method of setting fines; guidelines on pre-notification; and guidelines on the economic appraisal of horizontal mergers.
-A project of guidelines on the protection of confidential information, disclosed on 4 May 2017, and subject to public consultation, is expected to be formally adopted in the near future.
+A project of guidelines on the protection of confidential information, was disclosed on 4 May 2017, and subject to public consultation, however it has not yet been formally adopted.

-The following legislation is applicable on a subsidiary basis: the Administrative Procedure Code, applicable to merger control procedures conducted by the PCA; the Administrative Court Procedure Code, applicable to the judicial review of the PCA’s decision adopted during review proceedings; and the Misdemeanours Act, applicable to procedures involving the application of penalties and their judicial review.
+The following legislation is applicable on a subsidiary basis: the Administrative Procedure Code, applicable to merger control procedures conducted by the PCA; the Administrative Court Procedure Code, applicable to the judicial review of the PCA’s decisions adopted during review proceedings; and the Misdemeanours Act, pertinent to procedures involving the application of penalties and their judicial review.

 The main features of the merger control regime in Portugal are as follows: